codewithgabriel/watcher/README.md

 Introduction
 ---------------
- Watcher is a monitoring program that monitors your file/directory as specified in directory parameter.
+ Watcher is a monitoring program that monitors your files in directory as specified in directory parameter.

 Quick Start
 ---------------